You can wear a nice shirt, but if it has wrinkles, it won't look good. This is a guide with tips and solutions for ironing a dress shirt.

 They say to be completely in style, you have to be a little out of style.
 I can make do with that because, if washed, rinsed, starched, line dried, sprinkled, and ironed shirts come back in style, I'm going to be a whole lot out of style.

 This brings back so many memories.
 I well remember the little sprinkle gadget with cork around the neck which kept it from slipping out of the tall glass Pepsi bottle.
 Those were the days!

 I never went to *that* much trouble washing and ironing a white shirt! :-) But I remember sprinkling all the clothes, including tablecloths and napkins,for my parents and ironing them in the basement in our house.
 And yes some stuff would go into a bag to spread out the sprinkles.
 Yes, those were the days!
 Now I never iron!

 As a kid, I learned how to iron a shirt.
 Most important hint: Using a spray bottle, lightly spray shirt here and there and roll into a ball.
 Refrigerate in a plastic bag for 5 minutes to 5 hours.
 First do the back of the collar, then front.

 To iron a shirt, make sure to put water in the iron or use a spray bottle to moisten the shirt.
-Do the collar first, then yoke (fold it flat then iron over it), then do the right side, back of shirt, then the left side.
+Do the collar first, then yoke, then do the right side, back of shirt, then the left side.
 Iron the arms last.

 Start by ironing sleeves, cuffs, belts and collars before ironing the body of the shirt.
 This will prevent you from having to re-iron the body of the shirt which is bound to get wrinkled when you iron the smaller part of the garment.